Smirnoff Ice Partners With Luxury Home Goods Brand Cremsiffino To Create Must-Have Gifts For This Year's Holiday Gift Exchange

 "Since its launch which defined a new category, Smirnoff Ice has a history of being unconventional and adding fun to any occasion, which is why we created the Cremsiffino gift boxes as the perfect white elephant gift this holiday season," said Krista Kiisk, Brand Director, Smirnoff.
 "With the Cremsiffino boxes, we've turned what can be a boring gifting moment into delicious, unforgettable fun, and the gift giver into the party legend.
 At its core, Smirnoff Ice believes that the holidays should be full of laughter and good times – it's that simple!"

-Starting today, people (over the age of 21, of course) across the U.S. (where legally permissible) can visit GiftAGram.com/SmirnoffIceBoxes to purchase Cremsiffino gift boxes filled with one bottle of Smirnoff Ice Original for just $20 including shipping (which fits perfectly within the price limit of most exchanges).
+Starting today, people (over the age of 21, of course) across the U.S. (where legally permissible) can visit giftagram.com/smirnofficeboxes to purchase Cremsiffino gift boxes filled with one bottle of Smirnoff Ice Original for just $20 including shipping (which fits perfectly within the price limit of most exchanges).
 If consumers would prefer to fill the box themselves, perhaps with one of the other 18 flavors Smirnoff Ice offers, the box alone can be purchased and shipped for $10.
 Quantities are limited and only available while supplies last.

 If mischief isn't for you, don't worry – the Smirnoff brand has something for everyone and a range of other festive holiday products including limited edition offerings like Smirnoff Peppermint Twist vodka specialty with "scratch and sniff" packaging and the Smirnoff No. 21 Ornaments with Smirnoff No. 21 vodka, which are both back by popular demand this season.
 Other delicious Smirnoff vodka specialty flavors like Kissed Caramel and Raspberry are available year-round, but also great additions to your holiday "not-so-silent" gatherings.